To understand the Coast Guard promotion timeline, you first must know the Coast Guard ranks have four different categories.

 Enlisted promotions are based on merit.

-Therefore, enlisted members take a Service-wide Eligibility Exam and receive a raw score.
+Therefore, enlisted members take a Service Wide Examination (SWE) for eligibility and receive a raw score.

-Afterward, this raw score is combined with other scores, such as your recent evaluation, time spent in service, and your current rank.
+Afterward, this raw score is combined with other scores, such as your recent evaluation, time spent in service, your current rank, as well as points for any medal or awards you have.

 All the scores are calculated together, and those eligible for the promotion are on a list starting with those with the highest scores.

-Therefore, the calculation of scores is the service-wide competition where your promotions are based on our accomplishments.
+Therefore, the calculation of scores is the service-wide competition where your promotions are based on your accomplishments.

 Lastly, open positions are filled by those at the top of the list first.